zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

         NOTES:
         - The Order ID must be unique since *orderID* is the primary key of the ORDERS table in our ATP database.

+        - The Order ID must not exceed 8 characters in length since that is the maximum length for the *orderID* column in the ORDERS table.

         - Your replacement for *\<insertYourInitialsHere\>* must be *4 (or less)* characters (*alpha or numeric*).